yashm0910/LPI-Agent/README.md

 The agent utilizes **LangGraph** to manage the lifecycle of a query through two distinct phases:

-1.  [cite_start]**Research Phase**: The system identifies the user's intent and dynamically selects tools such as `get_methodology_step`, `get_case_studies`, or `smile_overview` based on query keywords[cite: 70].
+1.  **Research Phase**: The system identifies the user's intent and dynamically selects tools such as `get_methodology_step`, `get_case_studies`, or `smile_overview` based on query keywords.
-2.  [cite_start]**Synthesis Phase**: Results are compiled into a Pydantic-validated structure, ensuring the output includes a direct answer, actionable steps, and verifiable sources[cite: 87].
+2.  **Synthesis Phase**: Results are compiled into a Pydantic-validated structure, ensuring the output includes a direct answer, actionable steps, and verifiable sources.

-[cite_start]The implementation includes 7 instances of explicit error handling to manage the subprocess bridge between Python and the Node.js MCP server[cite: 71, 87].
+The implementation includes 7 instances of explicit error handling to manage the subprocess bridge between Python and the Node.js MCP server.

 ---